jbomanson/tmux-kak-copy-mode/README.md

 [Kakoune](https://github.com/mawww/kakoune)
 to view the content of panes
 of the terminal multiplexer [tmux](https://github.com/tmux/tmux).
-The script aims to replace the functionality of the tmux copy-mode in a way that Kakoune users should appreciate.
+The script aims to replace tmux copy-mode in a way that Kakoune users may appreciate.

 ### Benefits

-- Fans of Kakoune who wish to use Kakoune key mappings can use Kakoune itself in place of tmux copy-mode instead of trying to configure tmux copy-mode to work more like Kakoune.

-- **Kakoune registers are shared** between the Kakoune client used for tmux_kak_copy_mode and any* Kakoune clients in the same tmux session.
+- You can use **Kakoune key mappings** when viewing tmux pane contents.

+- You can use **Kakoune registers** to yank text from tmux panes.
+  This works because tmux_kak_copy_mode connects to an existing Kakoune session associated with the appropriate tmux session if there is any.
-    Thus, whereas otherwise one might try to operate with Kakoune and tmux by using tmux paste buffers and configuring Kakoune to work with them, now you may simply use Kakoune registers for a lot of things.
+  Thus, whereas before you might try to operate with Kakoune and tmux by using tmux paste buffers and configuring Kakoune to work with them, now you may choose to use any Kakoune registers for the same task.
-    (*) = Assuming there are clients of only one Kakoune session within this tmux session.
-    In the presence of many Kakoune sessions, the registers will be shared with the clients of one of the Kakoune sessions.

-- You can optionally add lines to the pane content in Kakoune and those **lines will be sent as key strokes to the pane** once the Kakoune client is closed.
+- You can optionally add lines to the pane content in Kakoune and those lines will be **sent back as key strokes to the pane** once you close the Kakoune client.
-    This way you can easily write commands to be executed in their shell, or whichever program you are running the tmux pane.
+  This way you can easily write commands in Kakoune to be executed in a shell, or whichever program you are running the tmux pane.

 TODO:
 ![screenshot](docs/screenshot.png)